Tebenquicho

 Tebenquicho is a volcano in Argentina.

 The volcano is constructed by lava domes, lava flows and pyroclastic flows.
 Among its eruption products are potassium-rich dacites which show evidence of having interacted with the crust when they formed.
 The volcano was active between 14 and 6 million years ago; as volcanism waned mafic activity started up elsewhere in the Puna.

 Tebenquicho together with other volcanoes such as Antofalla is a back-arc stratovolcano of the Puna.
 These volcanoes developed starting from 15-14 million years ago in response to a change in the subduction of the Nazca Plate beneath the South America Plate.
 These edifices are voluminous and volcanic activity on them long-lasting.
 Additionally, Tebenquicho together with Galan, Llullaillaco and some monogenetic volcanoes forms the so-called Archibarca volcano lineament.

+The volcano has a mountain sanctuary.